StepMania: Development

 StepMania was originally developed as an open-source clone of Konami's arcade game series Dance Dance Revolution (DDR).
 During the first three major versions, the Interface was based heavily on DDR's.
 New versions were released relatively quickly at first, culminating in version 3.9 in 2005.
 In 2010, after almost 5 years of work without a stable release, StepMania creator Chris Danford forked a 2006 build of StepMania, paused development on the bleeding edge branch, and labeled the new branch StepMania 4 beta.
 A separate development team called the Spinal Shark Collective forked the bleeding-edge branch and continued work on it, branding it sm-ssc.
 On 30 May 2011, sm-ssc gained official status and was renamed StepMania 5.0.
 Development on the upcoming version, 5.1, has gone cold over the past few years after a couple of betas were released over at GitHub.
 Project OutFox (formerly known as StepMania 5.3, initially labeled as FoxMania) is a currently closed-source fork of the 5.0 and 5.1 codebase originally planned to reintegrate in StepMania, however further in development, it was decided to become an independent project due to its larger scope of goals while still sharing codebase improvements to future versions of StepMania.
-These improvements include modernizing the original codebase to improve performance and graphical fidelity, refurbishing aspects of the engine that have been neglected, and to improve and expand its support for other game types and styles.
+These improvements include modernizing the original codebase to improve performance and graphical fidelity, refurbishing aspects of the engine that have been neglected, and improving and expanding its support for other game types and styles.